rainsworth/eMERLIN-IRIS/README.md

-# eMERLIN-IRIS
+# eMERLIN @ IRIS
-A project to store, process &amp; analyse data on the cloud.
+A project to store, process and analyse data on the cloud.